Pandas DataFrame is a two-dimensional data structure used to store the data in the tabular format. It is similar to spreadsheets or a database table.

 print(tuple)

 You’ve not passed the index parameter or the name parameter.
-Hence, the default value for both the parameter is used.
+Hence, the default value for both parameters is used.

-In each tuple displayed below, it’s named Pandas and it contains the index element for each row.
+Each tuple is named pandas, and it contains the index element for each row.

 Output